 Walking through the main square, we ran into a chestnut roaster.
 An autumnal traditional in Spain is to eat roasted chestnuts.
 We ended buying a huge cone, but it was such a treat!

 Food-wise, we had two great experiences.
 One evening we were not super hungry, so we opted for a cheese night.
 We went to Casa Verdún and proceeded to try so many different types of cheeses.
 If you haven’t been to figure out already, Galicia is a very rural place and some of the most typical scenes are cows grazing in meadows.
 Therefore, it is unsurprising that some of the most delicious cheeses are made here!
-Galicia actually has four cheeses recognized as Protected Designations of Origin, meaning that the cheeses must be traditionally and entirely manufactured (prepared, processed and produced) within the specific region and thus acquire unique properties.
+Galicia actually has four kinds of cheese recognized as Protected Designations of Origin, meaning that the cheeses must be traditionally and entirely manufactured (prepared, processed and produced) within the specific region and thus acquire unique properties.
 Basically, these cheeses are particularly special and unique.

 Back towards our apartment, we spent many nights wandering around the town of Sanxenxo, located just 10 minutes from Raxó.
 Sanxenxo is well-known for its beautiful beach as well as its extensive restaurant scene along the boardwalk.